Your Social Security Disability Lawyers

 When a person files an application for Social Security Disability benefits, the application is sent to a Social Security field office.
 From there, the application in reviewed and transferred to a state level Disability Determination Services Agency.
 The case is then assigned to a disability examiner.

 The first step for the disability examiner is to request the applicant’s medical records.
 The response time from the applicant’s doctor(s) is what usually causes the longest delay on any given case.
 The lag time in waiting for medical records can be from weeks to months.
-(If you make your doctor aware that you are filing for Social Security Disability benefits, and regularly follow up with the doctor’s business office, this may help in speeding up the response time for your application.)
+(If you make your doctor aware that you are filing for Social Security Disability benefits and regularly follow up with the doctor’s business office, this may help in speeding up the response time for your application.)

 When all of the medical records are obtained, the examiner evaluates the fundamentals of the case.
 However, on the occasion that a certain case is particularly strong, the examiner may not have to wait for all of the records.
 The decision could be made with just a portion of the medical records if the records support a disabled finding.